Frequently Asked Questions about P.P.E

-What is POPE and what does it do?
+What is P.P.E and what does it do?

-The Private and Out-of-State Postsecondary Education (POPE) unit of the Academic Affairs division of the State Council of Higher Education for Virginia is responsible for the certification of private and out-of-state postsecondary educational institutions operating in Virginia.
-The POPE unit is responsible for developing procedures for private and out-of-state institutions wishing to receive approval to confer degrees, certificates, or diplomas in Virginia to follow.
-POPE is responsible for designing measures to ensure that all certified postsecondary educational institutions meet minimal academic standards; ensuring protections for students pursuing educational opportunities at these institutions; and providing information to assist persons to make sound judgments regarding schools offering postsecondary degrees, diplomas, and certificates in Virginia.
-POPE staff attempts to foster and improve the educational programs and services of these institutions while protecting the citizens of the Commonwealth of Virginia from fraudulent or substandard operations.
-In addition, POPE mediates complaints between students and certified institutions.
+The Private Postsecondary Education (PPE) unit of the Academic Affairs division of the State Council of Higher Education for Virginia is responsible for the certification of private and out-of-state postsecondary educational institutions operating in Virginia.
+The PPE unit is responsible for developing procedures for private and out-of-state institutions wishing to receive approval to confer degrees, certificates, or diplomas in Virginia to follow.
+PPE is responsible for designing measures to ensure that all certified postsecondary educational institutions meet minimal academic standards; ensuring protections for students pursuing educational opportunities at these institutions; and providing information to assist persons to make sound judgments regarding schools offering postsecondary degrees, diplomas, and certificates in Virginia.
+PPE staff attempts to foster and improve the educational programs and services of these institutions while protecting the citizens of the Commonwealth of Virginia from fraudulent or substandard operations.
+In addition, PPE mediates complaints between students and certified institutions.

 What is a postsecondary school?